Benefits and Responsibilities

-Use of the UHV logo is also permitted, but organization must have items using the logo reviewed by the Department of Student Life and the Marketing and Communications Department professional staff to ensure that the logo, which is copyrighted, is being used correctly.
+Use of the UHV logo is also permitted, but organization must have items using the logo approved by Student Life and the Marketing and Communications Department to ensure that the logo, which is copyrighted, is being used correctly.

-- The services of the Department of Student Life, including assistance in planning, implementing and evaluating activities and programs, and assistance in making the organization more effective and efficient.
+- The services of Student Life, including assistance in planning, implementing and evaluating activities and programs, and assistance in making the organization more effective and efficient.

-These services may include one-on-one advising, but the primary source of information and assistance is provided in the trainings hosted by the Department of Student Life throughout each semester.
+These services may include one-on-one advising, but the primary source of information and assistance is provided in the trainings hosted by Student Life throughout each semester.
 Organizations are strongly encouraged to participate in these trainings.
 In addition to gaining valuable information, officers have opportunities to network and interact with officers from other UHV student organizations.
-Included in these services is the use of the Department of Student Life office, The Den and mail services.
-See Section 1.5 of the Student Organization Handbook for more information.
+Included in these services is use of The Den and mail services, located in the Center of Student Involvement at University Commons, Suite 2201.
+See Section 5 of the Student Organization Handbook for more information.